 - Periodic monitoring of the pre and post-award activities related to subrecipient management to verify compliance with the current process and applicable federal regulations.

 Duke University recognizes that research collaborations are essential to the conduct of meaningful research.
 Duke University reserves the right to decline to issue a subaward if it is determined that the subrecipient may not have the capacity to perform the work proposed or to manage Federal funds as per Federal regulations.
 Every effort will be made to ensure that the subrecipient management process does not impede research.
-Appeals to decisions made by the pre-award offices should be directed to the Associate Vice President and Research Financial Compliance Officer, who in concert with the Research Administration Continuous Improvement (RACI) Executive Committee, will discuss the assessment of institutional risk and make a final decision.
-Similarly, ORC, ORS, and OPAA may bring concerns regarding areas under their assigned responsibilities to the Associate Vice President and Research Financial Compliance Officer for escalation as warranted.
+Appeals to decisions made by the pre-award offices should be directed to with the Research Administration Continuous Improvement (RACI) Executive Committee, will discuss the assessment of institutional risk and make a final decision.
+Similarly, ORA, ORS, and OPAA may bring concerns regarding areas under their assigned responsibilities to the Associate Vice President and Research Financial Compliance Officer for escalation as warranted.